Judge Napolitano on Why He Believes Trump Campaign Adviser 'Wore a Wire'

-The professor, based in London, has denied the claims laid out by Papadopolous.
-Napolitano said the guilty plea by Papadopolous was "very unusual" because it occurred in secret and the judge ordered the plea documents to be sealed.
+The professor, based in London, has denied the claims laid out by Papadopoulos.
+Napolitano said the guilty plea by Papadopoulos was "very unusual" because it occurred in secret and the judge ordered the plea documents to be sealed.

 Napolitano said for that to happen, prosecutors would need to convince the court that a lack of secrecy would "materially interfere with an ongoing criminal investigation."

-He explained that the judge's decision was likely based on Papadopolous "wearing a wire" as a cooperating witness.
+He explained that the judge's decision was likely based on Papadopoulos "wearing a wire" as a cooperating witness.

-Napolitano also said it's telling that Papadopolous was not charged with obstruction of justice, perhaps because he has already provided "significant assistance" to investigators.
+Napolitano also said it's telling that Papadopoulos was not charged with obstruction of justice, perhaps because he has already provided "significant assistance" to investigators.

-Napolitano said Papadopolous could end up getting off with just probation depending on how much information he provides to Mueller's team.
+Napolitano said Papadopoulos could end up getting off with just probation depending on how much information he provides to Mueller's team.

 The judge said the charges unveiled against former Trump campaign manager Paul Manafort and his associate, Rick Gates, are enough to put both in jail for the rest of their lives.

 "That will cause their lawyers to start negotiating with Bob Mueller," he predicted.

 Watch more above.